 Dumbledore's claim: "Being me has its privileges."

 After being reduced to a near-catatonic wreck in the sixth movie by the Horcrux potion, Dumbledore snaps out of it and wrecks the whole bunch of Inferi trying to kill Harry.
+What was a mere wall of flames in the book is a full-on inferno instead.

 And the very fact that Dumbledore forced Harry to give him the potion.